El Sobrante, Riverside County, California

-El Sobrante (/es/; The Leftovers', 'The Surplus', 'The Remaining Land) is a census-designated place in Riverside County, California.
+El Sobrante (/es/; The Leftovers', 'The Surplus', 'The Remaining Land) is a census-designated place in the Inland Empire region of Riverside County, California.
 El Sobrante sits at an elevation of 1283 ft.
 The 2020 United States census reported El Sobrante's population was 14,039.

 History

 The area was originally named El Sobrante de San Jacinto, with Maria del Rosario Estudilllo de Aguirre receiving a 5 league land grant in 1846.
 Her husband, José Antonio Aguirre, patented the grant in 1867.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 7.2 square miles (18.7 km^{2}), all of it land.

 Demographics

 El Sobrante first appeared as a census designated place in the 2010 U.S. census.